hin101/ToyRobot/README.md

 # ToyRobot
-This application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units
+This application is a simulation of a toy robot.
 ## Installation
 To begin, ensure you have [Git](https://git-scm.com/downloads) and [Ruby 2.3.4](https://www.ruby-lang.org/en/downloads/) installed, then run the following commands:
 ```git clone git@github.com:hin101/ToyRobot.git